6.7.11

 JULIE: Yeah.
 Speaking of Lady Gaga – what do you think about her?

 TOYAH: I think she’s amazing.
-Firstly she’s a great songwriter, she has a great voice and it’s so wonderful to see someone who is so fully fledged – the singer songwriter, musician.
-I’m a huge of fan of people like Tori Amos, and obviously Kate Bush and PJ Harvey and Goldfrapp.
-But what - for me - is so exceptional about Lady Gaga is you’ve got someone on a par with Elton John, who is just completely beautifully formed in her talent.
-I really enjoy everything she does.
+Firstly she’s a great songwriter, she has a great voice.
+It’s so wonderful to see someone who is so fully fledged – the singer songwriter, musician.
+I’m a huge of fan of people like Tori Amos, and obviously Kate Bush and PJ Harvey and Goldfrapp

 JULIE: That’s terrific.
 What do you think of the outfits?

 TOYAH: Well, you know this is a really interesting one because as a woman of 53 I can see that she doesn’t need the outfits.
-That her character is so strong but when I was her age I didn’t believe in myself enough to not have pink hair and not dress outrageously.
+Her character is so strong.
+When I was her age I didn’t believe in myself enough to not have pink hair and not dress outrageously

 JULIE: Not so much the meat?